 In addition to the above, two more status benefits are changing from 1 October 2025.

-• The Guaranteed Economy Reward Seat benefit is being removed for Gold members and remains a Platinum and Platinum Plus tier perk.
+• The Guaranteed Economy Reward Seat benefit is being removed for Gold members and remains a perk of the Platinum and Platinum Plus tiers.

 • As Companion Platinum membership will become a Platinum Plus perk, Platinum members will be able to earn Companion Gold by reaching 1,300 Status Credits in a 12-month benefit period, with at least 650 of those earned on Virgin Australia-marketed flights earned by the member.